udacity/cloud-developer/course-02/project/image-filter-starter-code/README.md

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
 > !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.

+### image-filter-starter-code submission:

+Endpoint: image-filter-starter-ayah-dev-env.ap-south-1.elasticbeanstalk.com

+Note that: build script @package.json file has been updated to be able to run @Win10